How to Pass a School Test

 Many students hate doing homework assignments either because they are too lazy to do them, or because they don't understand the assignments.
 These are invalid excuses for good students to use in avoiding homework.
-Teachers give homework to students as means of practicing and reinforcing what has already been learned in the classroom.
+Teachers give homework to students as a means of practicing and reinforcing what has already been learned in the classroom.
 Many teachers. including myself, take homework assignment questions and put them on tests and quizzes.
-For this reason, it is worthwhile for students to do all assigned homework.
+For this reason, it is worthwhile for students to do all the assigned homework.

 2. Know What Subject Matter Will Be on the Test: